The Ultimate Guide to Headless CMS

 If your project involves rich web content, URL handling, extensive editorial requirements, special hosting needs, and reuse across different channels, a next generation headless CMS might be the solution you're looking for.

-More code to maintain
+More Code to Maintain

-The developer-first approach of headless CMS may actually involve more hard-coding from the developers, and content editors are more dependent than ever on what the developers have taken into account.
-There are possibilities for hard-coded custom switches and complex configuration, but this makes the platform more advanced than necessary.
+The developer first approach of headless CMS may actually involve more hard coding from the developers, and content editors are more dependent than ever on what the developers have taken into account.
+There are possibilities for hard coded custom switches and complex configuration, but this makes the platform more advanced than necessary.

 In some headless cases the developer has to do all the heavy lifting—including building and maintaining a larger code base.
 As a pure headless CMS is only an API, creating a full website can pose a real challenge.

 Furthermore, much practicality must be managed—like URL handling, deep linking, and error handling.
-Depending on your choices, a first-gen headless CMS might actually lead to higher complexity, by moving from one system to multiple to handle various tasks.
-Add to this that all the different systems must be integrated, synchronized, and managed, and you have a head scratcher.
+Depending on your choices, a first gen headless CMS might actually lead to higher complexity, by moving from one system to multiple in order to handle various tasks.

 Many of these challenges with headless CMS can easily be overcome by researching and choosing the right solution for you.
-Some vendors have taken these factors into account, and offer a next-gen alternative—taking in the best of both worlds by unchaining the developer and enriching the editor.
+Some vendors have taken these factors into account, and offer a next gen alternative: Taking in the best of both worlds by unchaining the developer and enriching the editor.

 Chapter 12